dstaka/Grab_AI_safety/README.md

 ### Accelerometer readings calibration
  - Accelerometer readings are affected by gravity.
 Effect of gravity in each axis depends on how a mobile device is inclined in a car.
 Hence, .
 ## Technologies employed
  - Spark is used for creating features by bookingID level given telematics data.
 Although Pandas could be enough to handle data provided for this challenge, I exploited Spark for the purpose of scalability because Grab has vast amounts of telematics data with millions of user base.
 By using Spark, the solution can be scaled easily.
  - As for modelling framework, XGBoost with Scikit-learn is used for the challenge because aggregated data can be not so huge compared to raw telematics data.
 If Grab integrates the solution into Spark from end-to-end, Spark ML would be used for building model.
  - Regarding modelling algorithm, XGBoost is employed because GBDT based model is strong in cross tabular data.
-## Findings & insight
+## Findings & insights
  - A travel time is the most important feature according to XGBoost feature importance.
 It suggests that longer a drive, more a user may have more chance to feel danger.
 It makes sense but longer drive isn't necessary dangerous one.
  - In addition, there would be individual variation whether a user feels drive is dangerous or not.
 Also, a user might not report to Grab even if he had dangerous travel.
 Thus, I'm afraid that labelling could be biased.
  - Therefore, we may need to think of another way in order to annotate data for supervised learning, or to detect dangerous driver by using unsupervised learning.